We will join the tool to the Belt at two separate 'anchor' Points, like Pins on a Chain.

 We give names: X-Slider1 and Y-Slider1 to the Sliders we added in Step 15.1.
 Here we will add two new Sliders, We will rename them to X-Slider2 and Y-Slider2.

-Tip: Use Step forward a number of times to move the first Slider-Set along the Belt path.
+Tip: Do ALT+F a number of times to move the first Slider-Set along the Belt path.

 Add the Function-Blocks